CALL 911 for FIRE, AMBULANCE or POLICE EMERGENCY

 ALBERTON VOLUNTEER FIRE DEPARTMENT

-Membership: 14 volunteers, new recruits appointed effective January 1 in each year
+Membership: 17 volunteers, new recruits appointed as approved during the year

 Equipment: Tanker truck, pumper truck, rescue van and auto extrication equipment

 Participates in Mutual Aid and Automatic Aid with other municipal fire departments in the Rainy River District

 You can read the Letter of Understanding between Alberton and Fort Frances here: Vicious Dog Response Service – Letter of Understanding

 Dog Bites & Attacks: What To Do